meodai/palette-aldente/README.md

 - Makes sure your `yml` or `json` is actually valid
 - Exports it to JSON
-- Provides a handy JS wrapper that works everyhere.
+- Provides a handy JS wrapper that works everywhere.
 (Node, Browser, Codepen etc..)
 - Exports a static SVG of all the palettes
 - Exports PNG images of each palette.
-- Provides a HTML templete with all the palletes.
+- Provides a HTML template with all the palettes.
 (Ideal for github pages)
 - Ability to name your colors and palettes automatically
 - Coverts almost any color format to any other.
 - Possibility to additionally convert to different color formats: lab, lch, oklab, hsl, etc...